Donate Now to help Turkey & Syria Earthquake Emergency Survivors

 How long has CARE been working in Türkiye and Syria?

-CARE has been operating in Syria since 2013 and in Türkiye since 1959.
-We have relationships with partners in both countries who are best placed to respond to supply shelter, food, water and other vital supplies.
+CARE has been operating in Syria since 2013 and in Türkiye (previously known as Turkey) since 1959.
+We have relationships with partners in both countries who have been best placed to respond to supply shelter, food, water and other vital supplies.

 Will my donation help the people affected by the Türkiye & Syria earthquake crisis?